jon49/child-spaced-repetition/README.md

   ...
 }
 ```
-The filename must match the class name expect it will need underscore case such as `user_product.class.php`.
+The filename must match the class name expect it will need underscore-case such as `user_product.class.php`.
 Note the `.class.php` as it's extension.

 ## Routers
-Routes are organized in a file called `/router.php`.
-Routes map URL paths to controllers.
-To map a path, call the `add()` method and pass an HTTP path followed by the path to the controller.
-The following example shows how to setup three paths.
+The purpose of a Router is to capture HTTP requests and route them to Controllers.
+There is a file on the web root called `.htaccess` which tells all HTTP requests that are for files that don't exist, to go to the router located at `/router.php`.
+To create a route, call the `add()` method and pass a URL path followed by the path to the controller.
+The following example shows how to setup three routes.

 ```php
 Router::add('/', '/app/controllers/home.php');